Legends of Tomorrow season 2: Casting

-Main cast members Victor Garber, Brandon Routh, Arthur Darvill, Caity Lotz, Franz Drameh, Amy Pemberton, and Dominic Purcell returned from the previous season as Martin Stein, Ray Palmer, Rip Hunter, Sara Lance, Jefferson Jackson, Gideon, and Mick Rory, respectively.
-They were joined by Matt Letscher, Maisie Richardson-Sellers and Nick Zano, playing Eobard Thawne, Amaya Jiwe, and Nate Heywood, respectively.
+The series' main cast members Victor Garber, Brandon Routh, Arthur Darvill, Caity Lotz, Franz Drameh, Amy Pemberton, and Dominic Purcell returned for the second season as Martin Stein, Ray Palmer, Rip Hunter, Sara Lance, Jefferson Jackson, Gideon, and Mick Rory, respectively.
+They were joined by Matt Letscher as Eobard Thawne, Maisie Richardson-Sellers as Amaya Jiwe, and Nick Zano as Nate Heywood, respectively.
 Letscher reprised his role from The Flash.
-It was originally intended for Megalyn Echikunwoke, who voices Mari McCabe / Vixen in the animated web series Vixen, to reprise her role in this series, but due to scheduling conflicts for Echikunwoke, the producers instead cast Sellers as Jiwe, McCabe's grandmother and an earlier incarnation of Vixen.
+It was originally intended for Megalyn Echikunwoke, who voices Mari McCabe / Vixen in the animated web series Vixen, to reprise her role in this series but due to scheduling conflicts for Echikunwoke, the producers cast Sellers as Jiwe—McCabe's grandmother and an earlier incarnation of Vixen.
 This incarnation was an original creation for the series.
-Darvill was absent for 5 episodes this season due to his commitment to the ITV series Broadchurch.
-Pemberton physically portrayed Gideon in the episode "Land of the Lost", unlike earlier episodes where she only voiced the character.
+Darvill is absent from five episodes this season due to his commitment to the ITV series Broadchurch.
+Pemberton portrayed Gideon on-screen in the episode "Land of the Lost", whereas in earlier episodes she only voiced the character.

-Wentworth Miller, who portrayed Leonard Snart / Captain Cold as a regular in season one, signed a contract with Warner Bros.
-TV to continue portraying Snart simultaneously on multiple shows in the Arrowverse, including Legends of Tomorrow.
-John Barrowman and Katie Cassidy, who portrayed Malcolm Merlyn and Laurel Lance respectively on Arrow, signed a similar contract that allowed them to continue being a series regular on Arrow as well as the other Arrowverse shows, including The Flash and Legends of Tomorrow.
-Neal McDonough, who recurred as Damien Darhk on Arrow and made a guest appearance in season one of Legends of Tomorrow, returned to the series in a recurring capacity.
-Ciara Renée and Falk Hentschel, who starred as Kendra Saunders / Hawkgirl and Carter Hall / Hawkman respectively in the first season, did not return for the second, with Legends of Tomorrow co-creator Marc Guggenheim saying the writers could not find a suitable story for their characters set after the first season, adding, "The bow was tied so tightly and neatly with their story in the finale, that everything we thought of felt very forced.
-After 4000 years, they were no longer under the specter of Vandal [Savage], and we felt they need some time off."
-He added that bringing the duo back at the very beginning of the second season felt "premature."
+Wentworth Miller, who portrayed Leonard Snart / Captain Cold in season one, signed a contract with Warner Bros.
+TV to continue portraying Snart simultaneously on shows in the Arrowverse, including Legends of Tomorrow.
+John Barrowman who played Malcolm Merlyn and Katie Cassidy who portrayed Laurel Lance in Arrow, signed a similar contract that allowed them to continue being a series regular on Arrow and other Arrowverse shows, including The Flash and Legends of Tomorrow.
+Neal McDonough, who played Damien Darhk on Arrow and made a guest appearance in season one of Legends of Tomorrow, returned to the series in a recurring capacity.
+Ciara Renée and Falk Hentschel, who starred as Kendra Saunders / Hawkgirl and Carter Hall / Hawkman respectively, in the first season, did not return for the second.
+The Legends of Tomorrow co-creator Marc Guggenheim said the writers could not find a suitable story for their characters after the first season, adding: "The bow was tied so tightly and neatly with their story in the finale, that everything we thought of felt very forced.
+After 4,000 years, they were no longer under the specter of Vandal [Savage], and we felt they need some time off."
+He added bringing the duo back at the beginning of the second season felt "premature".

 Filming

-Shooting for the season began in July 2016 at Vancouver, and ended in February 2017.
+Filming for the show's second season began in July 2016 at Vancouver, Canada, and ended in February 2017.